-The consideration next which practitioners need to take into account relates comparison in public relations.
-PR practitioners need to avoid directly comparing companies products and creating public relations articles.
+The consideration next which practitioners need to take into account relates to comparison in public relations.
+PR practitioners need to avoid directly comparing products and companies creating public relations articles.
 The respondents noted that comparison is a way they often use in public relations to highlight their products and to lower their competitors' products.
 However, practitioners are often not allowed to use this approach.
 A participant stated: